BioImages 2020 Judges

 Will Willner currently teaches traditional, silver based, photography in the art department at Wake Forest University.
 Previously, he was on the faculty and director of photography at Wake Forest University School of Medicine.
 Prior to that, he was an Assistant Professor in the Medical Illustration Graduate Program as well as Director of Medical Photography at the Medical College of Georgia.

 BioImages is an annual visual media competition that showcases the finest still, graphics and motion media work in the life sciences and medicine.
-Entries are evaluated by a distinguished panel of judges based on their impact, clarity, scientific content, technique, lighting, image quality, presentation, creativity, originality and effective use of the medium to fulfill its purpose.
+Entries are evaluated by a distinguished panel of judges based on their intent, execution, design and impact.
 Best of Show, Award of Excellence, and Citation of Merit awards, in addition to five sponsored Merit Awards, are given in three visual media divisions: Still, Graphics and Motion.
 Winners are announced at the BioImages Opening Reception and Awards Presentation, held each year in conjunction with the association's annual meeting.